PatoUsani/CodeAlpha_EDA/README.md

 ## Project Overview

-This repository contains the data analysis, visualizations, and insights generated for the CodeAlpha Internship program.
+This repository contains the data analysis, visualizations, and insights generated for the CodeAlpha Data Analytics Internship program.

 ---